What is Exchange Library - Shop & Café

 EL is a cooperative model, which means that all its activities are based on worker-owner membership.
 It is run by members, who own and run EL and its activities in a democratic manner.
 The enterprise is intended to be of maximum benefit to the members rather than to create an economic profit.
 This also means that the membership fees are used exclusively to cover remuneration for co-workers and day-to-day operations.

-What is important for the EL is to create a business where members receive payment for the work they do, and that everybody receives equal pay for equal work regardless of education, seniority, background, etc. It is also important to build a framework for establishing jobs.
-Any member can at all times book their own working hours to the extent they wish.
+What is important for the EL is to create a business model where members receive payment for the work they do, and that everybody receives equal pay for equal work regardless of education, seniority, background, etc. It is also important to build a framework for establishing jobs.

 By accepting labour and home-made goods as payment, the project paves the way for discussing the value of work and economic transactions that are not part of the regular market, and of products and services which are not made for the market.